Australia–United Arab Emirates relations: Trade

 The UAE is identified by Australia as its largest market in the Persian Gulf region.
-As of 2008–09, trade between the UAE and Australia was valued to A$5.5 billion.
+As of 2008–09, trade between the UAE and Australia was valued at A$5.5 billion.
 Of this, Australian exports to the UAE were A$3.6 billion, while UAE exports to Australia were A$1.9 billion (including crude petroleum imports worth A$1.7 billion).

 On 17 September 2024, Australia announced that it had reached a deal with the UAE to remove tariffs for approximately 99% of Australian exports in a bid to improve trade ties.

 Education

 The majority of Emiratis residing in Australia are students pursuing education in various Australian universities.
 Australia is a popular destination to which Emirati students have turned for higher education, with enrolments increasing over the years.
 As of 2013, there were up to 1,700 Emirati students in Australia.
 In that same year, there were over 900 Emirati student enrolments for Australia.
 Many of them are on UAE government scholarships and pursuing postgraduate or PhD degrees.
-They are concentrated in large cities such as Sydney, Melbourne, Brisbane and Perth.
+They are concentrated in large cities such as Sydney, Melbourne, Brisbane, and Perth.
 In addition, around 14,000 Emiratis also visit Australia each year for tourism.
 Migration is made easier by relaxed visa requirements and the extensive aviation links between both countries.